 - Magnesium: 4% DV

 7) Nigella Seeds

-Nigella seeds have several different names, and they are also called kalonji, fennel, and black cumin.
+Nigella seeds have several different names, and they may also be called kalonji, fennel, and black cumin.

-Nutritionally, nigella seeds provide the following profile per ounce (16):
+Nutritionally, nigella seeds provide the following profile per ounce (28g) (16):

 |Saturated Fat||0.1 g|